smuuf/primi/docs/language_reference.md

         a = true;
         b = !a; // false
         c = !b; // true
+        d = !!b; // false
         ```
 ### Assignment
 - `=`
-    - Assign some value to a variable.
+    - Assigns some value to a variable.
     - Can also be used to insert values to values that support it (eg. arrays).
     - Examples:
         ```